araobp/stm32-mcu/NUCLEO-F401RE/AI/README.md

 ## Loading Keras model into CubeMX

-I loaded a Keras model in [this folder](../Thermography/tensorflow) into CubeMX.
+I have made a very small-size pre-trained Keras model on my own for this evaluation.
+The model is [this folder](../Thermography/tensorflow).
 The model "rock-paper-scissors" was trained with normalized dataset of float type.

+I loaded the model in into CubeMX.

 ## How to run the network